lochmueller/index/README.md

 ### Events

-There are four 'public' events that you can use in your extension.
+There are four 'public' main events that you can use in your extension.
 EXT:index take care of the index processing and the async handling of the queue.
 So you can directly consume the event, add your business logic and run more or less complex processes in the event listener.
 Please *DO NOT* usage the internal messages that are part of the internal process.